LamaAni/meta-prep/system_design/questions/chat.md

 1. Get N users to notify, for each
    1. Get the current status of the user (and registered connections), for each
       1. If not online, ack.
 Continue to next
-      1. notify the user with each connection, and the current time of notification.
+      1. notify the user with each connection, and the current time of notification, by pulling the appropriate connection/user api server from the db, and sending a request to that api.
+Requests can be made async - if failed thats ok.
       1. Add to ack list.
    1. Ack each user in the ack list.